MediaComem/comem-archidep/ex/rps-deployment.md

 >
 > **On your local machine,** clone your own RPS repository (replacing `JohnDoe`
 > with your GitHub username), add the original RPS repository as a remote, merge
-> the latest changes into your master branch, and push those changes to update
+> the latest changes into your `main` branch, and push those changes to update
 > your fork on GitHub:
 >
 > ```bash